Contraction centers in families of hyperkahler manifolds: Introduction

-\remark If the complex structure on $M$ is in $\Teich_z^{\min}$, the full MBM locus has only finitely many irreducible components and is simply the union of all rational curves of cohomology class proportional to $z$, ans similarly for $F$.
-This is because (by Kawamata BPF theorem in the projective case and by Bakker and Lehn's work in general, see section 5) there exists a birational morphism contracting exactly the curves which have cohomology class in $N$ (that is, orthogonal to $F$)\footnote{By a slight abuse of terminology, we say that ``F can be contracted''.} .
+\remark If the complex structure on $M$ is in $\Teich_z^{\min}$, the full MBM locus has only finitely many irreducible components and is simply the union of all rational curves of cohomology class proportional to $z$, and similarly for $F$.
+This is because (by Kawamata base-point-free theorem in the projective case and by Bakker and Lehn's work in general with as assumption on $b_2$\footnote{In the non-projective case without assumptions on $b_2$,this statement can be shown using the density of complex structures corresponding to projective manifolds, but we shall not need it.}, see section 5) there exists a birational morphism contracting exactly the curves which have cohomology class in $N$ (that is, orthogonal to $F$)\footnote{By a slight abuse of terminology, we say that ``F can be contracted''.} .
 The number of irreducible components of an exceptional set of a contraction is finite.
 One knows that these are {\bf uniruled} (\cite{Kawamata}) and by bend-and-break lemma one finds a minimal rational curve in each.
-In fact the bend-and-break lemma gives minimal curves in the fibers of rational quotient and this assures that they are contracted to points, see e.g. \cite{_Bakker_Lehn_}, Prop.
-4.10, together with \cite{_AV:MBM_}, proof of Theorem 4.4.
-These results also show that on a holomorphic symplectic variety the fibers of a contraction map coincide with the fibers of the rational quotient of the exceptional locus, in particular the fibers of the contraction map are {\bf rationally connected} - a property which is true in greater generality, but with a much more difficult proof.
+In fact the bend-and-break lemma gives minimal curves in the fibers of the rational quotient and this assures that they are contracted to points, see e.g. \cite{_Bakker_Lehn_}, Prop.
+4.11, together with \cite{_AV:MBM_}, proof of Theorem 4.4.
+These results also show that on a holomorphic symplectic variety the fibers of a contraction map coincide with fibers of the rational quotient of the exceptional locus, in particular the fibers of the contraction map are {\bf rationally connected}.

+\remark Answering a question of the referee, let us mention without giving details of the calculation (for which we refer to our paper \cite{AVX}) that on a given manifold there can exist rational curves with proportional cohomology classes which are both minimal (and MBM).
+Indeed, let $\tau:S\to \P^2$ be the double covering of the projective plane ramified along a sextic, and $X=S^{[6]}$ the Hilbert scheme of length-six subschemes of $S$.
+It is a classical fact that $H^2(X, \Z)=H^2(S, \Z)\oplus \Z E$ where $E$ is half of the big diagonal class.
+Also let us denote by $h\in H^2(S, \Z)$ the class of the inverse image under $\tau$ of a line in $\P^2$.

+The direct sum above is orthogonal with respect to the Beauville-Bogomolov intersection form.
+Using this form, view the classes of curves on $X$ as elements of $H^2(X, \Q)$.
+Any line bundle of degree 6 on $\tau^{-1}C$ where $C$ is a smooth conic in $\P^2$ has at least a pencil of sections, giving a rational curve $R$ on $X$.
+In other words, one obtains a rational curve by varying 6-tuples of points on the inverse image of a conic.
+Moreover this is a minimal rational curve of cohomology class $2h-E$ whose deformations cover a divisor, say $D$, the MBM locus of $R$.

+Likewise, since the space of sections of a line bundle of degree 4 on a genus two curve is three-dimensional, we obtain a projective plane in $X=S^{[6]}$ from the inverse image of a line (by taking those 6-tuples of points on $S$ of which four are on the inverse image and two remaining points are fixed).
+A line $l$ in this plane has cohomology class $h-E/2$.
+It is likewise minimal and its deformations cover a codimension-two subvariety $Z$, its MBM locus.